marcello-negri/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at the Biomedical Data Analysis group at the University of Basel with a broad interest in machine learning.
-Previously, I had the chance to developed my MSc thesis supervised of prof. Rätsch (Biomedical Informatics ETH), working at the interface between **VAEs** and **meta-learning** in order to find more expressive priors.
+I am a PhD student at the University of Basel under the supervision of prof. Roth with a broad interest in machine learning.
+Previously, I had the chance to develop my MSc thesis supervised of prof. Rätsch (Biomedical Informatics ETH), working at the interface between **VAEs** and **meta-learning** in order to find more expressive priors.
 I was fortunate to work as a **research assistant** within the **Data Analytics Lab** ETH in a deep learning project about gravitational wave physics in collaboration with the University of Geneve.
-As a research assistant I also worked at the Chair of **Systems design**, where I performed data analysis tasks in three different projects.
-My first experiences with research trace back to two **research semester projects** at the ETH - one about temporal networks (Systems Design ETH) and one about computational methods for quantum computers (TIQI ETH) - while I first worked with machine learning in my BSc thesis to reconstruct the Higgs inariant mass from its decay into tau leptons.
+As a research assistant I also worked at the Chair of **Systems Design**, where I performed data analysis tasks in three different projects.
+My first experiences with research trace back to two **research semester projects** at the ETH - one about temporal networks (Systems Design ETH) and one about computational methods for quantum computers (TIQI ETH) - while I first worked with machine learning in my BSc thesis to reconstruct the Higgs invariant mass from its decay into tau leptons.